twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 # Creating a Scriban-based rendering variant though the Content Editor

 A **Scriban** script can be used as a variant step in a rendering variant.
-For example to create a rendering variant of the Page Content component do the following:
+For example, to create a rendering variant of the Page Content component do the following:

 - In the Content Editor select the item `/sitecore/content/SergeTenant/SergeSxaSite/Presentation/Rendering Variants/Page Content`
 - Right-click the item and select **Insert - Rendering Variant**, give the rendering variant a name, like for example **Blog Post**